ethereum/consensus-specs/specs/networking/p2p-interface.md

 On the other hand, TLS 1.3 is the newest, simplified iteration of TLS.
 Old, insecure, obsolete ciphers and algorithms have been removed, adopting Ed25519 as the sole ECDH key agreement function.
 Handshakes are faster, 1-RTT data is supported, and session resumption is a reality, amongst other features.

-Note that [TLS 1.3 is a prerequisite of the QUIC transport](https://tools.ietf.org/html/draft-ietf-quic-transport-22#section-7), although an experiment exists to integrate Noise as the QUIC crypto layer: [nQUIC](https://eprint.iacr.org/2019/028).
+*Note*: [TLS 1.3 is a prerequisite of the QUIC transport](https://tools.ietf.org/html/draft-ietf-quic-transport-22#section-7), although an experiment exists to integrate Noise as the QUIC crypto layer: [nQUIC](https://eprint.iacr.org/2019/028).

 ### Why are we using encryption at all?